top of page

 Total internal reflection microscopy (2 Nikon E-TIRFs + 1 iLas ring TIRF scopes)

-Microfluidics (Automated flow control systems from Fluigent)
+Microfluidics (Automated flow control systems)

 Optical tweezers (Lumicks C-Trap confocal setup)